 The 3300 Configuration Tool PC must have Windows NT 4.0 or Windows 2000 Professional operating system.
-In addition, the Java Plug-in 1.1.3 by Sun[TM] Microsystems is required (Netscape Communicator 4.05 and the Java Plug-in are shipped with the 3300 Configuration Tool software).
+In addition, the Java Plug-in 1.1.3 by SunTM Microsystems is required (the Java Plug-in is shipped with the 3300 Configuration Tool software).